jcorbin/anansi/README.md

 ## TODO

+- unwritten:
   - more contextual links
-- a terminfo layer
   - a termios layer
   - an ANSI layer
   - an input buffer
   - an output buffer
   - a signal processing layer
   - a cursor state piece (e.g. to support immediate mode API)
   - a screen grid box-of-state (e.g. to support things like back/front buffer diffing and other tricks)
   - maybe event synthesis from signals and input
   - maybe a high level client api that gets events and an output context
+- terminfo layer:
+  - automated codegen (for builtins)
+  - full load rather than the termbox-inherited cherry picking